 So many stories in the Bible involve humans experiencing harsh events comparable to our own struggles.
 In comparing our situations to those in the Bible, we learn to imitate the heroes of scripture to handle our own problems.
 Not everyone in the Bible responds correctly, but we can keep this in mind to learn what not to do as well.

-When we read the Bible, we can see how many figures take their problems to God and interact with Him while they struggle.
+When we read the Bible, we can see that many figures take their problems to God and interact with Him while they struggle.
 It seems like many of the Psalms are beautiful lessons on how to petition the Lord when experiencing difficulties.
 It teaches us that we too can depend on the Lord during hard times and how we can speak to Him as we expose our hearts to Him.

 5. It tells us how to grow closer to God.